byu-dml/metalearn/README.md

-# metafeature_summary
+# metalearn
-BYU's implementation of a primitive that will take a dataset and return metafeatures
+BYU's python implementation of a D3M TA1 primitive that will take a dataset and return metafeatures.